jefflau/jefflau.net/src/posts/2018-3-23-1-190k-downloads/index.md

 ---
-title: What I've learnt from making 190k downloads a month npm module
+title: What I've learnt from making  a 190k downloads a month npm package
-slug: /what-ive-learnt-from-making-a-190k-downloads-a-month-npm-module
+slug: /what-ive-learnt-from-making-a-190k-downloads-a-month-npm-package
-date: 2018-03-22
+date: 2018-03-23
 draft: true
 ---